nana123652/agent-instruction-generator/README.md

 ## Features

-- **Multiple LLM Integration**: Supports models like GPT-3.5, GPT-4, Claude-3 variations, and Gemini-1.5.
+- **Multiple LLM Integration**: Supports models like GPT-3.5, GPT-4, Claude-3 variations, and Gemini-Pro-1.5.
 - **Custom Instruction Generation**: Generates specific instructions for agents, including persona and step-by-step workflows.
-- **Translation Features**: Offers translation capabilities to Japanese and English for generated instructions.
+- **Translation Features**: Offers translation capabilities to other languages for generated instructions.

 ## How to Use

+Web app is available here: https://agent-instruction-generator.streamlit.app/

 1. **Input Task**: Enter the task you need assistance with in the designated text area.
 2. **Set Output Language**: Select primary output language from the dropdown menu.